About This Guide

 Worth Considering

-Best for: Beginning cooks who want a reputable German brand and prefer heavier knives that use weight to assist cutting technique.
+Best for: Beginning cooks who want the reassurance of a reputable German brand and prefer heavier knives where the weight does part of the cutting work

 See Today’s Price →